AI-and-the-Web-UOS/Frontend/README.md

 # Search Frontend Server
 ## Project for AI and the Web
-This is a simple Flask application that provides two endpoints to search for similar websites based on vector similarity and to update the number of views for a website.
-It utilizes MongoDB for data storage and retrieval.
+This is a simple Flask application that provides two endpoints, one to display an html template that allows the user to enter a search term and the other to display an html template that displays the results of the search.
+This frontend server communicates with the backend server via a REST API.
 This project was part of the course "AI and the Web" at Osnabrück University.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 📖 Table of Contents